Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Treatment for False Memory OCD: ERP therapy

 The best course of treatment for False Memory OCD, like all types of OCD, is exposure and response prevention (ERP) therapy.
-ERP is considered the gold standard for OCD treatment and has been found 80% effective.
-The majority of patients experience results within 12 – 25 sessions
+ERP is considered the gold standard for OCD treatment and has been found highly effective through decades of rigorous clinical research

 As part of ERP therapy, you will track your obsessions and compulsions related to false memory and make a list of how distressing each thought is.
 You’ll work with your therapist to slowly put yourself into situations that trigger your obsessions.
 This is carefully planned to ensure you’re gradually building toward your goal rather than moving too quickly and feeling overwhelmed.